ayushrawat6367/general-purpose-HTTP-load-testing-/README.md

 4. Run the HTTP load tester:

-python main.py --url http://example.com --qps 10 --duration 60
+python main.py python main.py http://example.com --qps 5 --num-requests 20 --interval 5
---url: The target URL to send requests to.
+http://example.com: URL to test (example)
---qps: Queries Per Second (QPS) rate at which requests will be generated.
---duration: Duration of the test in seconds.
+--qps 5: Specifies the number of queries per second.
+In this example, it's set to 5 queries per second.
+--num-requests 20: Defines the total number of requests to be sent during the test.
+Here, it's set to 20 requests.
+--interval 5: Sets the interval in seconds for reporting the test results.
+This example uses an interval of 5 seconds

 5. Output:
 The script will output statistics such as average latency, minimum latency, maximum latency, percentiles, and error rates.